About Mount Everest

 Your trek to Everest Base Camp at 5,364m will take you over suspension bridges high above rivers, past hidden Buddhist monasteries, and into the heart of the warm, rugged Sherpa culture.

-Leave behind your busy normal life and surround yourself by natural beauty.
+Leave behind your normal life and surround yourself by natural beauty.
 The path begins in ancient Kathmandu, where you’ll acclimatise, explore the city and meet local deaf people.

 Our experienced staff, professional guides and porters will be with you every step of the way to ensure a safe, enjoyable experience.